NLorenzo777/JavaWorkspace/Notes/spring/springboot/4_starters.md

 - `sprin-boot-starter-oauth2-client`: Starter for using Spring Security’s OAuth2/OpenID Connect client features
 - `spring-boot-starter-oauth2-resource-server`: Starter for using Spring Security’s OAuth2 resource server features
 - `spring-boot-starter-security`: Starter for using Spring Security.
-- `sprint-boot-starter-test`: Starter for testing Spring Boot applications with libraries including JUnit Jupiter, Hamcrest and Mockito
+- `spring-boot-starter-test`: Starter for testing Spring Boot applications with libraries including JUnit Jupiter, Hamcrest and Mockito
 - `spring-boot-starter-web`: Starter for building web, including RESTful, applications using Spring MVC.
 Uses Tomcat as the default embedded container

 ### Production Starter [↑](#spring-boot---starters-)